BioinformaticsSTU/fRNC/README.md

 ## Getting Started
 ### Step 1.
 Install package dependencies
-Enter the R function (install_dependpackages) in the R below and run it. some messages will appear to inform you whether or not any R packages dependencies have been installed.
+Enter the R function (install_dependpackages) in the R below and run it.
+Some messages will appear to inform you whether or not any R packages dependencies have been installed.
 ```R
      install_dependpackages <- function(){
          metr_pkgs <- c("limma", "ggpubr", "XML", "igraph", "multtest","RBGL","edgeR")